la2050/archive/_projects/2015/one-life-los-angeles.md

-   Each workshop budget to cover 20 High School Student is $15,000 (see detailed budget) budget covers, Costs cover: venue, equipment, young mentor filmmakers, food, permits, editing, production costs 'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Each workshop budget to cover 20 High School Student is $18,000 (see detailed budget) budget covers,
+   Each workshop budget to cover 20 High School Student is $15,000 (see detailed budget) budget covers, Costs cover: venue, equipment, young mentor filmmakers, food, permits, editing, production costs How do you plan to scale the success of your proposal?: |- IMPACT MEASURE OF THE WORKSHOP
-   8 workshops will cost 15,000x 8 = 120,000

-   We always manage to find local inkind and other donors among the industry to cover the extra needed fund to complete production.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- 8 WORKSHOPS BUDGET BREAKDOWN:

-   ADMIN AND PRODUCTION STAFF: $3,000x8=$24,000
-   GROUP LEADER,TECH AND EDITING: $3,500X8=$28,000
-   STUDENT MATERIAL, HAND BOOKS, DVD’S: $2,200X8=17,600 TRANSPORTATION, GAS, PARKING; $1,400X8=$11,200 EQUIPMENT RENTAL: $2,500X8=$20,000
-   BASE CAMP/SPACE RENTAL: $1,000X8= $8,000
-   FOOD AND CRAFT: $800X8=$6,400

-   WEBSITE BUILDER AND SOCIAL MEDIA: $8,000

-   TOTAL= $123,200 (LA2050/100,000 – MWCC & OTHERS/23,200

-   MWCC operating budget is define by the ability of our organization to fulfill its mission.
-We operate like an Executive Producer, from consulting to preparation, from production to editing and from education to professional work.
-Providing support from admin, legal, production budget, creative development, casting, pre-production, principal photography, Editing, Distribution and Communication MWCC will function as a “program developer”.
-How do you plan to scale the success of your proposal?: |- IMPACT MEASURE OF THE WORKSHOP